tddg/cs571-spring20/gitlab_setup.md

 `os161-1.11`, and use <a href="https://git-scm.com/">Git</a>
 to keep track of your code editing history.

+For a newly created project, you can directly set the visibility to `Private` upfront.
+For forked projects, after the repository has been forked, go to your forked project, from `Settings`, go to `General`, from there change `Visibility` level to `Private`.

 ## Step 2: Clone Your GitLab Repo

 Before cloning your GitLab repo to your student.cs computing environment,